wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/generate_certificates.rst

   In case of further certificates deployments, it is highly recommended to keep Search Guard's TLS offline tool and its configuration file ``search-guard.yml`` on the master node.

-* Compress all the necessary files to be sended to the rest of the involved parts:
+* Compress all the necessary files to be sent to the rest of the involved parts:

   .. code-block:: console